-In addition to college and major requirements the university has defined university level requirements that must be met in order for a bacclaureate degree to be awarded.
+In addition to college and major requirements, there are university-level requirements for a bacclaureate degree to be awarded.

-There are policies and procedures for all registration procedures.
-Refer to the Registration Regulations section of this site for more information.
+Registration policies and procedures are listed in the Registration Regulations section of this website

-Learn more about the rules governing Finals Week by reading Academic Regulation 16.
+Finals Week is governed by Academic Regulation 16.

-Any student that wishes to pursue an exam for credit or waiver should familiarize themselves with the rules.
-Academic Regulation 23 provides the rules for Special Examination for Credit, while Academic Regulation 24 addresses the Special Examination for Waiver requirements.
-To request an exam for credit or waiver they must carefully read and follow all instructions to complete the Petition Examination for Credit/Waiver form.
-The completed petition is returned to the Office of the Registrar.
+Students who wish to pursue an exam for course credit or waiver should review the rules in Academic Regulation 23, Special Examination for Credit.
+Academic Regulation 24 addresses Special Examination for Waiver requirements.
+To request an exam for credit or waiver, students must complete the Petition Examination for Credit/Waiver form and return it to the Office of the Registrar.

-Students who are considering repeating a course for any reason should consult Academic Regulation 20 to learn how their academic record will be effected.
-You may also view our Repeated Courses video, which includes examples of how repeat rules are applied in certain common situations.
+Students who want to repeat a course for any reason should consult Academic Regulation 20 to learn how their academic record will be effected.
+Students may also view the Repeated Courses video, with examples of how repeat rules are applied in common situations.

 Instructors may consider attendance in the calculation of students’ grades.
 Refer to Academic Regulation 14 for more details.

-Academic Regulations 17–19 describe the OSU grading system.
-The available grades and their associated point values are explained.
-Here you can also learn about the alternative grading system and the rules associated with these systems.
+Academic Regulations 17–19 describe the OSU grading system—available grades and associated point values, and the alternative grading system.

 The Faculty Senate Committee on Academic Standing is charged with the responsibility for enforcement of the above regulations on Satisfactory Academic Standing.
 Additionally, this committee has discretionary authority to grant exceptions and to develop guidelines for the administration of these regulations.